microsoft/vscode-docs/docs/java/java-tutorial.md

 If you need to install VS Code, [download it here](https://code.visualstudio.com/download).

-## Supported Java Versions
+## Supported Java versions

 VS Code works with all major versions of Java SE up to 13.

-## Setting Up Visual Studio Code for Java Development
+## Setting up Visual Studio Code for Java Development

 ### Installing a Java Development Kit (JDK)